chroco-ooo/plantuml-spring-boot/README.md

 Accessing this URL in a web browser or through a REST client will generate and display the UML diagram.

-## How to Use
-Once the application is running, you can generate UML diagrams by accessing the following endpoint:

-- UML Diagram Generation API: `POST /api/uml/generate`

-Send a request body containing your PlantUML description.
-Upon success, the generated UML diagram image or URL will be returned.

 ## Contributing
 Contributions to this project are welcome.
 Please feel free to contribute through bug reports, feature suggestions, and pull requests to help improve the project.